 If you’ve ever learned to make hard candy, then you can make horehound candy!
 And if you can make horehound candy you just made horehound cough drops!

 If you have yet to acquire that skill, I can think of no finer time than while making horehound cough drops.
 Not only will you be learning to do something new, but you’ll experience the empowerment of taking control of your health through homemade medicine making… Along with Lemon, Honey, Thyme Cough Syrup, Horehound Candy is a great natural remedy for a cough!
 (Or if you have a sore throat, try a soothing Echinacea Throat Spray.)

 I tried growing white horehound from seed and while I can’t for the life of me remember transplanting it, I must have because I found a large beautiful plant growing in one of my beds.
 I’m glad I didn’t weed it in my absent-mindedness!
-I’ve since also found it growing wild in meadows near our home so I’ll be able to pick and forage this herb every summer for my family’s homegrown & homemade medicine cabinet.
+I’ve since also found it growing wild in meadows near our home so I’ll be able to pick and forage this herb every summer as a home remedy for a cough as part of my family’s homegrown & homemade medicine cabinet.

 Purchase dried horehound herb HERE.

 How to Make Horehound Cough Drops

 The basic steps of making these cough drops include steeping the herb in hot water and then combining the infusion with a sweeter (Horehound is pretty bitter!
 Trust me you’ll want the sweetener!) and a few other ingredients.
 Not included are artificial sweeteners, flavors, preservatives, or food dyes.
 (You know, things that weaken your immune system and general health when you need your body working the best.)
 You bring the ingredients to a boil and then raise the temperature up even higher.
 When it has reached the right temperature, pour the liquid into a prepared pan and roll them into balls.

 It couldn’t be more simple, could it?